zionsg/getmail/README.md

         |       |-- view              # View templates
         |       |   |-- error.phtml   # Common view template for error pages
         |       |   |-- index.phtml   # View template for home page
-        |       |   `-- layout.phtml  # Layout template in which rendered HTML for views are wrapped in
+        |       |   `-- layout.phtml  # Layout template in which rendered HTML for views are wrapped
         |       `-- WebResponse.php   # Standardized HTML response for API endpoints
         |-- test         # Tests
         |   `-- ApiTest  # Tests for API module
         |-- .dockerignore
-        |-- .env.example    # List of all environment variables for application, to be copied to .env
+        |-- .env.example    # List of all environment variables, to be copied to .env
         |-- .gitattributes
         |-- .gitignore
         |-- Dockerfile